phyloref/clade-ontology/README.md

 # Clade Ontology

 The Clade Ontology is an ontology of exemplar phyloreferences curated from peer-reviewed publications.
 Phyloreferences in this ontology include their verbatim clade definition and the phylogeny upon which they were initially defined.
 The ontology therefore acts as both a catalogue of computable clade definitions as well as a test suite of phyloreferences that can be tested to determine if each phyloreference resolves as expected.
-This ontology is expressed in the [Web Ontology Language (OWL)](https://en.wikipedia.org/wiki/Web_Ontology_Language).
-The executable software code in this repository is available for reuse under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This ontology is expressed in the [Web Ontology Language (OWL)].
+The executable software code in this repository is available for reuse under the terms of the [MIT license].

 [![Build Status](https://travis-ci.org/phyloref/clade-ontology.svg?branch=master)](https://travis-ci.org/phyloref/clade-ontology)

 ## Executing phyloreferences as a test suite

-To generate all OWL files and test all phyloreferences, you will need [pytest](https://docs.pytest.org/), which you can install by running `pip install -r requirements.txt`.
-Note that you will also need to have [Java](https://java.com/) installed to test the phyloreferences.
+To generate all OWL files and test all phyloreferences, you will need [pytest], which you can install by running `pip install -r requirements.txt`.
+Note that you will also need to have [Java] installed to test the phyloreferences.

 Once pytest and all other required libraries are installed, you can execute all tests by running `py.test tests/` in the root directory of this project.
 We support two optional marks: